 In Toronto, a common problem is pipes freezing and bursting during Winter.
 This can be alleviated by using the proper type of pipe, laying it deeper into the ground (too close to the surface and it freezes easily), and using some sort of insulation to keep the pipe from freezing.
 A frozen pipe that has burst can do a ton of damage before its discovered.
 Then, it must be dug up and replaced, which could be a pricey fix for some home owners, depending on the location of the pipe.

 Bathrooms Can Be Source Of Major Problems

 Overflowing toilets are not always a symptom of bad plumbing — there are freak accidents.
 Usually though, most cases of clogged toilet drains can be prevented by using the proper size drain pipe, venting, and avoiding sharp turns in the drain.
 If you are dealing with an overflowing toilet, the quick fix is to have a plumber come out and snake the drain for you to clear the clog.
 You may want to look into having the drain line reworked if you have frequent problems.

 Flooded basements are a huge issue for any homeowner.
-If a plumber fails to install a backflow prevention valve in a home hooked up to the sewers, you can end up with sewage overflowing into the basement.
+If a plumber fails to install a backwater valve in a home hooked up to the sewers, you can end up with sewage overflowing into the basement.
 Water can also find its way into your basement from outside.
 Improper grading in the land around the home can cause water to build up on the outside of the house.
 Combined with inadequate outdoor draining, this water will eventually erode its way into the home, and even down into the foundation.